 Does the Metabolic Confusion Diet Work?

-Moreover, subjects in the calorie shifting diet group also lost significantly more weight, had greater adherence to the diet, and reported significantly less hunger than subjects following the sustained caloric-restriction diet.
+Moreover, subjects in the calorie-shifting diet group also lost significantly more weight, had greater adherence to the diet, and reported significantly less hunger than subjects following the sustained caloric restriction diet.

 These results suggest that the metabolic confusion diet, through its calorie-shifting nature, may help preserve resting metabolic rate, support weight loss, and be easier to maintain than traditional restrictive diets.

-How to Do the Metabolic Confusion Diet + Metabolic Confusion Diet Plan
+How to Follow the Metabolic Confusion Diet

 There aren’t a lot of strict criteria that you have to follow with the metabolic confusion diet.